ClusterHQ/flocker/docs/gettingstarted/installation.rst

 ---------

 .. note:: The following commands all need to be run as root.
-..
-Using the node requires ssh access to the root user.

 Flocker requires ``zfs`` which in turn requires the ``kernel-devel`` package to be installed.
 Before installing ``flocker-node``, you need to install a version of the ``kernel-devel`` package that matches the currently running kernel.